QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/jacobi.md

 * b, that's the b in Ax=b
 * x, the result, after k iterations
 * D, a diagonal matrix
-* L, a upper triangular matrix
+* L, a upper triangular matrix, multiplied by -1
-* U, a lower triangular matrix
+* U, a lower triangular matrix, multiplied by -1

-and L+U is a matrix having only 0 on the diagonal.
-So we simply break our matrix in 3 matrix and apply the formula.
+In other words, **A = D - L - U**.
+Beware of this before writing a formula, some are using plus instead of minus.